SignalK/signalk.github.io/overview.md

 NMEA 2000, a non-disclosure agreement.
 In essence, this prevents the release of an open source application developed using these standards.

-The final, non-technical problem is that changes to these standards happen a glacial pace, forcing manufacturers of marine equipment to develop proprietary sentences or parameter groups to cover functionality not envisioned by the standards committee.
+The final, non-technical problem is that changes to these standards happen at a glacial pace, forcing manufacturers of marine equipment to develop proprietary sentences or parameter groups to cover functionality not envisioned by the standards committee.